-Since the submission of our last Student Equity Plan, San Diego Miramar College has worked toward creating a culture that centers on diversity, equity, and inclusion (DEI) in addressing our mission and vision to support our diverse students and community.
+Since our last Student Equity Plan submission, San Diego Miramar College has worked toward creating a culture that centers on diversity, equity, and inclusion (DEI) in addressing our mission and vision to support our diverse students and community.
 Our campus engaged in an inclusive process to develop an equity definition.
+Our shared understanding of equity guides us in how we operationalize our work by engaging in intentional and comprehensive strategies to dismantle systemic inequalities.